danilop/yas3fs/README.md

                            than the given size in MB (default is 100 MB) --cache-check=N      interval between cache memory checks in seconds (default is 10 seconds)
-      --buffer-size=N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
+      --download-num=N     number of parallel downloads (default is 4) --prefetch-num=N     number of parallel prefetching downloads (default is 1) --buffer-size=N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
       --buffer-prefetch=N  number of buffers to prefetch (default is 0)